 ↳ Watching: Infinity Train, Adventure Time Distant Lands, FX’s Pose

 ↳ Reading: “The Anthropocene Reviewed” by John Green, “Permanent Press” by Luke Healy, “Are You My Mother?” by Alison Bechdel, “The Tender Land” by Kathleen Finneran, “Good Talk” by Mira Jacob, “Ruined by Design” by Mike Monteiro

 *Growing up, I always listened to NPR on the radio instead of music stations.
-NPR is where I first heard the word “lesbian” (email me for a funny anecdote concerning a spelling bee and the word “thespian”), and it never fails to comfort me, even when the news is dismal.
+NPR is where I first heard the word “lesbian” (email me for a funny anecdote concerning a spelling bee and the word “thespian”), and it never fails to comfort me or make me think, even when the news is dismal.